RichardRed0x/politeia-digest/issue-056.md

 Published Jan 23 by tiagoad | 14 comments

 This proposal requests $17,300 for a front end redesign of Timestamply, a web application which provides a timestamping service using dcrtime on the backend.
-The work was completed by @saender (design, $2,800) and @tgagoalvesduce (development, $14,500).
+The work was completed by @saender (design, $2,800) and @tiagoalvesdulce (development, $14,500).
 The scope of work included a new logo and design, light and dark modes, multiple languages and many other improvements, and references a number of GitHub pull requests.
 The development work is broken down by number of hours per pull request, totalling 290 hours or approx 5.5 FTE, billed at $50/hr.

 All of the comments on the proposal are positive, including some from developers and users.